jserv/amacc/docs/Squint.md

 * Instruction stream constants

+The ARM architecture allows compilers to emebed constants in the instruction stream.
 Squint has to track these for two reasons

     - Since a window is passed over the code, Squint has to know if it is analyzing an instruction or